A guide to the best tenders for superyachts

 In accordance with the International Convention for Safety of Life at Sea (SOLAS), all ships over 500GT (typically 50m+) must carry at least one fully compliant SOLAS Rescue Vessel (and a complement of life rafts).
 The rescue vessel must be stowed onboard and cannot be towed astern or located on a support vessel.

 SOLAS Rescue Vessels must be able to carry five seated persons and a person lying on a stretcher.
-Vessels must have an automatic self-righting capability and the engine must be able to be restarted following a capsize.
+They must also have an automatic self-righting capability and the engine must be restartable following a capsize.
 Stable in a seaway (and deployable when the mothership is doing 5 knots), rescue boats may be either rigid or inflated and need to be operable in water that is 1-30°C. They also need to be able to start in -30°C air temperature.

 First adopted in 1914, the SOLAS Convention was initiated as a direct response to the Titanic disaster.
 The Convention in use today is often referred to as the “SOLAS, 1974, as amended”.